CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 #### 2.2.3 A range is not a vector!

-A really important characteristic from `Julia` language is that there exists a distinction between a range and an array.
+A really important characteristic in the `Julia` language is that there exists a distinction between a range and an array.
 It is pretty common to create vectors in `Matlab` or `R` using the notation *a:b*, where 'a' is the beginning point of the array and 'b' the end one.
 Julia does not consider this an array, but a range, i.e.: a type in which we only have two parameters 'a' and 'b'.
 This is really useful because it saves a lot of memory (if there is no necessity of creating the array, as happens in for loops, Julia does not create it).

 ```julia
 range1 = 1:1000